 First, identify potential threats.

-When designing a high secure passport, the primary task is to identify potential threats.
+When designing a highly secure passport, the primary task is identifying potential threats.
 Then the necessary security measures are selected to counter these potential threats.

 Select security features